Nov 22, 2024

 by Haley Larkin | Oct 06, 2022

-Wild agricultural hemp crop grows in farm Photo Source: Adobe Stock Image
+Sunlight filtering through hemp plants growing in a field.
+Photo Source: Adobe Stock Image

 John Trenton Pendarvis of Dorchester County, South Carolina, filed a federal lawsuit on September 16th against three South Carolina state agencies for destroying his hemp crops in 2019.
 He claims that the agencies “conspired” to deny his due process rights because the legal process for seeking approval is not clear.